 Collision prevention rules

-To find information about the rules of collision prevention, requirements for the display of navigation lights, safe speed and look-out requirements, download the Maritime Rules Part 22: Collision Prevention (PDF, 200KB) from the Maritime New Zeland website.
+To find information about the rules of collision prevention, requirements for the display of navigation lights, safe speed and look-out requirements, download the Maritime Rules Part 22: Collision Prevention from the Maritime New Zeland website.

 See and be seen